-I followed the cut sheet I had drawn up (with some small changes made on the fly, so if you’re attempting to copy the plans, please make sure you measure twice and cut once.
-This cut sheet was used as a general starting point for determining how many sheets of MDF I needed and which cuts could be made out of each.
-So just be aware of that) and made all the cuts for the sides, tops, bottoms and shelves for the center console and bookcases.
+I followed the cut sheet I had drawn up (with some small changes made on the fly, so if you’re attempting to copy the plans, please make sure you adjust the dimensions accordingly.
+I apologize this cut sheet was used more as a general starting point for determining how many sheets of MDF I needed and which cuts could be made out of each and not as a direct guide for cutting each piece) and made all the cuts for the sides, tops, bottoms and shelves for the center console and bookcases.
 With all the pieces cut, I assembled the bookcases by measuring out where each shelf was to go and then screwing each shelf into place on just one side of the bookcase.
 Then I went through and glued and screwed on the other side.
 What I had at this point was just a simple 4-sided box with a bunch of shelves evenly spaced tying the sides together.
 The bottom shelf is mounted 4″ from the bottom, so the actual underside that sits against the floor is mostly open.

 The next thing that went was the bead board.
 This is just measured and cut to fit on the back of the book case.
 This part is key to making the book case strong and sturdy.
 Without the bead board backing, the whole book case would most likely break and fall apart the first time you tried to move it.
 The bead board is just screwed on the back so that it can be removed later if needed (like when I add my sub).

 The 1×3 pine is the facing which covers the front of all the MDF pieces and makes for a clean, finished look.
 It’s basically a frame that is glued and nailed onto the front of each bookcase.
 I routered the interior and exterior edges just to take off the harsh, sharp edge, and then hand sanded down the rest.
-The facing is cut about 1/4″ wider than the bookshelf itself, which leaves about 1/8″ left that hangs over the outside edges.
+The facing frame is cut about 1/4″ wider than the bookshelf itself, which leaves about 1/8″ left that hangs over the outside edges on either side.

-I added the crown molding for the top and base board for the bottom to finish off the look and hide all the edges for a nice antique look and feel.
+I added the crown molding for the top and base board for the bottom to finish off the look and hide all the edges for a nice, clean, finished look.
 The bookcases sit back 3″ from the center console and the base board makes one, nearly-seamless line around the entire bottom of each piece.
 I added four 20W under-cabinet halogen lights from Home Depot and put them on a 3-way touch dimmer.
 They add just enough light to the top portion of each cabinet and really look quite nice.
-The lowest dimmer setting can be left on while watching movies, and makes the 3LCD HDTV appear to have just a little bit more contrast and some better-looking black detail.
-I cut two 8 foot pieces of baseboard into frames for the doors to cover the equipment under the TV and glued it to a 1/4″ piece of MDF hardboard.
+The lowest dimmer setting can be left on while watching movies.
+I cut two 8-foot pieces of baseboard into frames for the doors to cover the equipment under the TV and glued it to a 1/4″ piece of MDF hardboard.
 I installed them with 4 self-closing hinges and finished them off with a pair of matching black knobs.
 With the equipment hidden from view, the whole entertainment center does a very nice job of framing the TV, stereo and speakers without making it seem like the focal point.
 Then my wife has been going through and adding decorative elements to each shelf to give it that nice, homey feeling.
 It’s got a few more nicknacks to go.